This journey is a cooperation scheme

 What will be expecting you?

 The nine-days-tour through the four important centres of the Romanian gypsy music is highly recommended for travellers that look for special experiences during their holidays and for people who are in favour of the east European music.
 During the tour you will get to know four different styles of Romanian gypsy music for instance, brass-band music, from Zece Prajini, Moldova, Walachian Lautari music from Clejani, urban gypsy music in Bucharest and Hungarian influenced Lautari music from Transylvania.
 After the arrival in Bucharest, we will take a ship through the Moldau region on the next day in order to reach Zece Prajini.
 The gypsy village is popular for its tradition of music and well known through the success “Fanfare Ciocarlia”.
 During music’s night, we will get to know some of the musicians of the village and their music.
 At one night, we will get the chance to listen to the gypsy music of the Transylvanian village Ceuas.
-The following day we will reach Bucharest from which we will go to Clejani for one afternoon.
+The following day we will reach Clejani, which is close to Bucharest.
 Over centuries, the Walachian village has developed into an important centre of south Romanian lautari music.
 The “Taraf de Haidouks“ have made the village and its music very popular in the world.
-At this place, we will spend an awesome night with some local musicians.
+At this place, we will spend two days and an awesome night with some local musicians.
 Finally, a very last music’s night with the urban gypsy music in Bucharest rounds off the whole programme.
 Apart from the music, we will also get to know the country with its culture and history, for instance, worth seeing medieval cities Medias and Sighisoara, an ancient village with its centuries-old fortified church and Bucharest – one of the most exciting capitals of Europe with an eventful history.

-Find detailed information in the travel brochure (pdf- format) l>l
+Find detailed information in the travel brochure (pdf-format) l>l

 live music's nights